elsagonzalez/vms/README.md

 Systers Portal - VMS project
 ============================

-Systers has many volunteers that offer their skills, time, and commitment to our vision and projects.
+hi Systers has many volunteers that offer their skills, time, and commitment to our vision and projects.
 The **Volunteer Management System** (VMS) will be useful for volunteer coordinators, volunteer sign-up, tracking hours, and reporting.